When the Beatles Finally Got Political With ‘Revolution’

 The song was recorded twice, first as a slow blues – called "Revolution 1" and released on The Beatles – and then as a searing rocker.
 This doesn't include the experimental "Revolution 9," which bears no major relation to either version, other than in name, but was built from the last six minutes of the final take of "Revolution 1."

 Even though they had stayed away from making political statements throughout their career, Lennon wanted to release "Revolution 1" as a single.
-But the other members of the band felt it lacked power and recorded a new version on July 10, with Nicky Hopkins overdubbing electric piano, including a solo, the next day.
+The other members of the band felt it lacked power, however, and recorded a new version on July 10; Nicky Hopkins overdubbed electric piano, including a solo, the next day.

 There was one other main difference between the two versions.
-Just before the first chorus of "Revolution 1," Lennon sings, "But when you talk about destruction / Don't you know that you can me out...in" due to his mixed feelings on the subject.
-On the single, he only sings "out."
+Just before the first chorus of "Revolution 1," Lennon sings, "But when you talk about destruction / Don't you know that you can me out ... in," illustrating his mixed feelings on the subject.
+On the single, Lennon only sings "out."

-The song came out in the U.S. on Aug.
+"Revolution" came out in the U.S. on Aug.
 26, 1968, and in the U.K. four days later.
-And if you needed any more proof of the Beatles' greatness, "Revolution," which would have been a career highlight for thousands of bands, was relegated to the B-side.
+And if you needed any more proof of the Beatles' greatness: "Revolution," which would have been a career highlight for thousands of bands, was relegated to the B-side.
 The A-side was "Hey Jude," which stayed at No. 1 in the U.S. for nine weeks, a then-record.